Batesville, Indiana: Development

 Once the railway opened, Dunn and Bates constructed more buildings.
 George Sims laid out Batesville's first addition in 1858.
 The following year, German immigrant Henry Boehringer became Batesville's first major builder.
 A three-story building with a basement on East Pearl Street (formerly known as Broadway Street) became known as the Boehringer Hall because of the dance floor on the third story.
 The Catholic congregation used the basement before they had built their church.

 Louis Walter established Batesville's first gristmill in 1858.
 Between 1860 and 1870, Boehringer built a row of apartments and homes on the north side of Batesville on Boehringer Street.
 Along with building the apartments and housing, Boehringer owned the lot where the Ward School now stands.
 In 1863 Conrad Rapp purchased numerous lots on East Broadway and bought Walter's gristmill.
 In 1865, John Brinkman built a hotel and restaurant called the Sherman House, named after William Tecumseh Sherman, a major general that led the Union Army to its final victory of the Civil War in a campaign that became known as "Sherman's March to the Sea".

 Sebastian Messersmith built Union Hall in 1865.
 It was a two-story building on the west side of Main Street (Batesville, Indiana)|Main Street and just north of South Street (Batesville, Indiana)|South Street.
 Union Hall was used by the fire department for meetings and it was used by the public school while the school building was being rebuilt.
 It was also used as a boarding house for mill workers and visiting lumber salesman.
 This was an important building to the citizens of Batesville.
 Batesville has been known for its many factories built between the 1870s and the present.

 In 1873 the Greeman Bracket Company began manufacturing under the Greeman family name, which was one of the leading businesses for 30 years.
 The Schrader Furniture Factory was built in 1873, but had to be rebuilt in 1875 after the factory was destroyed by a fire.
-When the founder Herman Schrader died, the business was bought by John Hillenbrand|John and William Hillenbrand.
+When the founder Herman Schrader died, the business was bought by John and William Hillenbrand.
 In 1874, the Union Furniture Factory also burned down and the Blank Bros.
 Furniture Manufacturing Company was erected the following year.
 Also, in 1879, Batesville published its first newspaper, The Prairie Farmer.

 During the 1880s the town of Batesville started its first form of government appointed by the community.
 The first mayor was George M. Hillenbrand.
 The first town board served without pay.
 The board consisted of five officers: Jacob Blank Jr., John Lehmkuehler, John Hillenbrand, William Hillenbrand, and Christian Schwieler.
 Much of the money that was put toward the town came directly out of the officers' pockets.
 For example, in February 1883, they donated $153.06 to go toward paying for the town's bills.
 By September, when the financial report was reviewed, Batesville only had $1.82 in its account.
 Also during 1883, Batesville began major road construction.